Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Most people visit the European side of the city first, taking in sights in Sultanahmet, Taksim, Beyoglu, and Besiktas.
 However, the Asian side shouldn’t be forgotten.

-Kadikoy is a large neighborhood on the Asian banks of the Bosphorus, offering a trendy, action-packed, and street food-filled experience.
-With a youthful student vibe, Kadikoy is a lot more chilled-out than the European side’s districts, and you’ll find a more authentic way of life as a result.
+With a youthful student vibe, Kadikoy is much more relaxed than the European side’s districts, and you’ll find a more authentic way of life as a result.

 A man stands behind an ornate, cylindrical coffee stand labeled "Közde Kahve" while an elderly woman sits nearby under an umbrella on a street in Kadikoy, Istanbul.

-Why Visit The Asian Side Of Istanbul
+Why Visit Istanbul’s Asian Side

 Outdoor street cafe at night with murals of three figures on its exterior wall and several tables and chairs in front.
 A barrel with a beverage logo is in the foreground, and two people stand nearby, capturing a scene straight out of *A Guide To Kadikoy Istanbul*.